executes assembler fragments of the target machine.

 … additional inputs (oparity_variable)

-wether Phi represents the observable effect of a (possibly) nonterminating loop
+int loop wether Phi represents the observable effect of a (possibly) nonterminating loop

 Flags: None